intelligent-machine-learning/dlrover/docs/design/unified-architecture.md

 ## Driving Patterns

-There are three different driving patterns for the hybrid training framework:
+There are three different driving patterns for the unified training framework:

 - SubMaster Driven: The `PrimeManager` drives the `SubMaster` and its workers, which are specialized for elastic training.